Want more bookings? For better money?

 One of the most valuable things I’ve learned as a self employed artist is this – themed shows get booked.

-In short, if you put a bunch of music (or narrative pieces, or dances, or whatever it is that you do) together around a theme, and dig up some interesting stories to tell between pieces, you’ve got a themed show.
+In short…when you put a bunch of music (or narrative pieces, or dances, or whatever it is that you do) together around a theme, and dig up some interesting stories to tell between pieces, you’ve got a themed show.

 What kind of theme?

-You name it.
-You probably have some things you do right now that could be grouped together around a topic such as “Irish,” or “American,” or “Blues,” “World,” “Roots,” “Medieval,” “The Grateful Dead!” (see below).
+You probably have some material in your repertoire right now that could be grouped together around a topic such as “Irish,” or “American,” or “Blues,” “World,” “Roots,” “Medieval,” “The Grateful Dead!” (see below).

 Concerts are filled with music; “shows” (also known in many circles as “programs”) are filled with music, stories, and a bit of learning.